rickgennis/managebackups/src/managebackups.1.md

 **--mode** [*mode*]
 : chmod newly created backups to *mode*, which is specified in octal.
 Defaults to 0600.

+**--uid** [*uid*]
+: chown newly created backups to *uid*, which is specified as an integer.
+Defaults to the effective executing user.
+Use 0 to specify the real executing user.
+For root, leave it unset and run as root.
+Note: This option only impacts single-file backups; with Faub-style backups files are set to the uid/gid of the remote system if possible (i.e. if run as root or suid), otherwise they remain owned by the executing user.

+**--gid** [*gid*]
+: chgrp newly created backups to *gid*, which is specified as an integer.
+Defaults to the effective executing user's group.
+Note: This option only impacts single-file backups; with Faub-style backups files are set to the uid/gid of the remote system if possible (i.e. if run as root or suid), otherwise they remain owned by the executing user.

 **--time**
 : Include the time in the filename of the newly created backup.
 The day of month will also be included in the subdirectory.
 Without time included multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
 With time included each backup is saved separately.